grocerypanic/grocerypanic-backend/README.md

 #### Production Release Tags

-- The tag should constitute a 'vD.DD' format where each D creates the version of the release.
+- The tag should follow [semantic versioning](https://semver.org/): "vDD.DD.DD"

 - Once the tag is created, a github release draft is created, giving you the opportunity to review the changes before a deploy.
 Any database changes will need to be managed in the admin environment.